streamflowmaster/Deep-Spectral-Component-Filtering-DSCF-/README.md

-Here is the code for pretraining the foundation model for spectral analysis, which now is under peer review, so that the partial core source code is uploaded in the project.
+Here is the code for pretraining the foundation model for spectral analysis, which is now under peer review so that the partial core source code can be uploaded to the project.

-The code for detail downstream tasks is coming soon after the manuscript is formally published.

 # directory notation
 utils： The file fold contains general pretraining model weights and usage tools.